What to see in France

 Here are a few suggestions to help you choose a campsite in the PACA region:

-• Location: choose a campsite according to the location that interests you, because there are campsites adapted to every environment: by the sea on the famous "Côte d'Azur", inland (between lavender fields and olive oil) or in the mountains for nature lovers, near a lake in high season or close to a ski resort in winter...
+• Location: choose a campsite according to the location that interests you, because there are campsites adapted to every environment: by the sea on the famous "Côte d'Azur", inland (between fields of lavender and olive oil) or in the mountains for nature lovers, near a lake in high season or close to a ski resort in winter...

-• Services and facilities: some campsites offer top-of-the-range facilities such as swimming pools - and even real water parks - sports grounds, restaurants, children's entertainment, etc. These facilities and services generally depend on the campsite's star rating.
+• Services and facilities: some campsites offer top-of-the-range facilities such as swimming pools - and even real water parks, sports grounds, restaurants, children's entertainment, etc. These facilities and services generally depend on the campsite's star rating.

 • Size of campsite: Campsites can vary in size, from small intimate campsites to large complexes.
 If you prefer a quieter, family atmosphere, a smaller campsite may be more suitable.
 If you're looking for more entertainment and activities, a larger campsite might be a better option.